tzler/server_side_psych/server_setup/security_setup.md

 ### Security-related steps:
 1. Get an SSL certification to enable https between your server and third parties
-2. Configure your server's firewall, blocking all non-experimental ports
+2. Secure mongo database with a user specified password
-3. Establish permissions for node to run via https on prespecified ports
+3. Configure your server's firewall, enabling experimental ports
-4. Secure mongo database, authenticate node-base mongo processes
+4. Establish permissions for node to run via https on prespecified ports

 ## 1. SSL certification

-Setting up a SSL certificate is straightforward through the [command line on your droplet](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04), logged in as a non-root sudo user.
-Be judicious using there, as there's a [per-week limit](https://letsencrypt.org/docs/rate-limits/).
+Setting up a SSL certificate is straightforward from the command line on your droplet, logged in as a non-root sudo user.
+Be judicious using there, as there's a [per-week limit](https://letsencrypt.org/docs/rate-limits/) using this free resource.

-#### Make sure that you have:
+#### Verify that you have:

 - An A record with `example.com` pointing to your server's public IP address.
 - An A record with `www.example.com` pointing to your server's public IP address.